 Are you a wedding photographer?
-Then you need future brides to see you.
-Are you a family portrait photographer?
-Then you need moms to see you.
-First thing is first, identify your target demographic.
-Who in your area will have the means to purchase the services you offer?
-Once you've determined that, create a persona of the perfect client.
-A buyer persona is a representation of your ideal client based off their presumed demographics, cultural identity, motivations, and behaviors.
-For example, meet Elizabeth.
-Elizabeth just got engaged, she's likely between 21 and 28 years of age, she's just out of college and starting a career, and she is completely overwhelmed by planning a wedding.
-Now you know who you're marketing to, and what you can offer to make her life better.
+Then you will need newlyweds to see you.
+Are you a family photographer?
+Then you will need parents to see you.
+First things first, you will need to identify your target demographic.
+Once you've determined who your target demographic is, create a persona of your perfect client.

+A buyer persona is a representation of your ideal client based on their presumed demographics, cultural identity, motivations, and behaviors.
+For example, meet Jane.
+Jane just got engaged, she's between 24-32 years of age, she has just finished grad school, started a new career, and is completely overwhelmed with planning a wedding.
+Now that you know who you're marketing to, what can you offer her to make her life better?